yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 epicboy [investigated the problem and solved it by stubbing `UnmapBuffer`](https://github.com/yuzu-emu/yuzu/pull/6799), a driver command that is, as you could guess, used to free
 GPU memory held by a buffer.
 But what was exactly the problem behind this?
 I'm afraid that this will get a tad bit technical, so bear with me for a while.
-I promise it will not hurt...
-Much.
+I promise it will not hurt... much.

 The VP9 codec defines, among other things, a number of frames in the video to be used as references, which are in turn employed to reconstruct the frames in-between these
 `key-frames`.